-The Master Serial mode is designed so the FPGA can be configured from a Serial PROM, Figure 4-8.
-The speed of the CCLK is selectable by BitGen options, see "Appendix A, "BitGen and PROMGen Switches and Options."
+The Master Serial mode is designed so the FPGA can be configured from a Serial PROM, Figure 4-7.
+The speed of the CCLK is selectable by BitGen options; see Appendix A: BitGen and PROMGen Switches and Options.
 Be sure to select a CCLK speed supported by the PROM.

-Figure 4-8 shows a Master Serial FPGA configuring from a PROM.
-Figure 4-9 shows the timing relationships.
+Figure 4-7 shows a Master Serial FPGA configuring from a PROM.

-Figure 4-8: Master Serial Mode Circuit Diagram
+Figure 4-7: Master Serial Mode Circuit Diagram

-1. If the Virtex-II Pro device has not selected the DriveDONE option, then an external pull-up resistor of 330Ω should be added to the DONE pin.
+If the Virtex-II device has not selected the DriveDONE option, then an external pull-up resistor of 330Ω should be added to the DONE pin.
 This pull-up resistor is not needed if DriveDONE = Yes.

-Figure 4-9: Master Serial Configuration Clocking Sequence
+Figure 4-8: Master Serial Configuration Clocking Sequence

-- 1. For Master configurations, the CCLK does not transition until after initialization as indicated by arrow. - 2.
-DOUT transitions on the falling edge of CCLK.
+- For Master configurations, CCLK does not transition until after initialization, as indicated by arrow. - DOUT transitions on the falling edge of CCLK.